serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

     //then parse the result
   },
 ```

-Similarily, for `getUserInfo` field you can retrieve the results as shown [here](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/resolvers.js#L78)
+Similarily, for the `getUserInfo` field, you can retrieve the results as shown [here](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/resolvers.js#L78).

-5. End result? **GraphQL endpoint** that reliably scales!
-Let's test it out on local and then deploy it on production.
+The end result?
+You've got a GraphQL endpoint that reliably scales!

+Let's test it out on local and then deploy it to production.

-*Clone Git Repo and Install Dependencies*
+### Clone Git Repo and Install Dependencies

 ```
 git clone https://github.com/serverless/serverless-graphql.git